 Nationally, Michele is highly sought after as a speaker on special education law and policy.
 She has chaired many conferences, and presented on various topics in special education law at numerous conferences, including those held by the Council of Parent Attorneys and Advocates (COPAA), the New York State Bar Association, the Practising Law Institute, and Lehigh University, and at various agencies which provide education and advocacy services.
 Michele has argued and presented cases involving novel issues in the U.S. Second Circuit Court of Appeals, Eastern and Southern District Courts, the Appellate Division and state Supreme Court (including as lead counsel, along with Greenberg, Traurig, in the landmark decision of Mr. and Mrs. A v.
 N.Y.
 City Dep’t of Educ.
 (S.D.N.Y.
 2011), holding that the exercise of rights under IDEA cannot be made to depend on the financial means of a disabled child’s parents, and extending the right for direct tuition payment to schools for parents without economic means, pursuant to the Burlington/Carter analysis).
 She has a number of published decisions in various courts in special education and additional education-related areas of law.

-Michele lives on Long Island with her husband and two sons, balancing her career in special education law with her family and community involvement.
+Michele has two sons, balancing her career in special education law with her family and community involvement.

 - Juris Doctor, Hofstra University School of Law

 - Bachelor of Science Degree in Special Education, Boston University

 - Bachelor of Arts Degree in Psychology, Boston University

 Admitted to Practice